Gilisinai/Gilis-Weather/README.md

-# Kelev-App
+# Weather App

-Kelev-App is a social network app that connects dog owners , dogs and dog-parks.
+Weather app is an easy to use app that aloow us to searce for the weather in a specific city, and add to favorites.

 # Table Of Contents